Nhido1105/SQL_Project_Analysis/README.md

 - **Main questions through these SQL queries:**

     1. Overview of global data jobs market
-    2. What are the top-paying data analyst jobs?
+    2. What are the top data jobs?
     3. What skills are required for these jobs?
-    4. What skills are most in demand for data analyst?
+    4. What skills are most in demand?
     5. Which skills are associated with higher salaries?
     6. What are the most optimal skills to learn?